darwin911/citiBike-React/README.md

 - Issue: Was not able to use Google Maps API directions service given documentation was written for Javascript, not React projects; and, `react-google-maps` which is a wrapper for Google Maps, was limited in documention and code snippets were written with `recompose.

 - Resolution: Mapbox.
-Better documentation and easier to incorporate into my project.
+Documentation was more accessible for this project given the time constrainsts which made it possible to incorporate into my project.